Skip to Content

 Adjusting to hearing aids involves acclimating to new sounds and increased auditory input.
 Initial discomfort is common, but regular use and patience help.
 Gradual adaptation, consistent wear, and follow-up visits with an audiologist improve comfort and performance, enhancing hearing and overall quality of life.

-On this page, we take a look into some common problems around the adjustment period and how to make adjusting to new hearing aids easier, as well as other useful information to support you on your hearing loss journey.
+On this page, we take a look at some common problems around the adjustment period and how to make adjusting to new hearing aids easier, as well as other useful information to support you on your hearing loss journey.

 Is there an adjustment period to wearing hearing aids?

 So, you're wearing your new hearing aids - what happens next?
 You might be getting along perfectly with your hearing devices, or you might be feeling a bit lost or even overwhelmed.
-Whatever you're feeling - it's completely normal.
+Whatever you're feeling, it's completely normal.
 The sound you hear will sound weird at first, but give yourself time to adjust.

 Your audiologist is there for you even after you leave the clinic.
 In many ways, the aftercare service is more important than your initial consultation, as this is where you are experiencing your new soundscape in your most realistic environment.